Table of Contents

 - Summing up the added value generated along the production chain in the given period.

 The second approach above is to avoid double-counting when we count all goods and services using the first approach.
-That’s because we include intermediate goods into the GDP calculation.
+That’s because we include intermediate goods in the GDP calculation.
 In fact, their value is already included when calculating the value of final goods and services.

 Earn profit